PortfolioDeck/portfoliodeck-themes/README.md

 ## Themulator

-The themes in this repository comes with a javascript engine that is able to emulate running the themes on PortfolioDeck -- we call it Themulator(r).
+Themulator is a javascript engine that can run PortfolioDeck themes locally on a web server.
+You will see the themes as they would look on PortfolioDeck.
+We call it Themulator(r).
+It's included in this repository.

-## How to run the Themulator
+## How to run Themulator

-Open `index.html` in a browser.
+Just open `index.html` in a browser.
 You *MUST* run the Themulator from a web server (for browser security reasons).
 You may use the built in Apache server in OS X for example.

 ## Adding a theme